Skip to main content

 What can be done?

-Many patients are treated while staying in the hospital or as outpatients.
-The following therapies are used to treat BPD:
+The following psychotherapies are used to treat BPD:

 Medications

-Medications are usually not effective for BPD.
-But, sometimes they can be used to help treat specific symptoms of BPD, including anxiety, depression, and aggression.
-Medications can also be used along with psychotherapy to help treat BPD.
+Medications are usually not enough on their own for treating BPD.
+They can be used to help treat specific symptoms or concerns that go along with BPD, including intense changes in emotions, anxietydepression, and aggression.
+Medications tend to be most helpful when used in combination with psychotherapy to help treat BPD.

 The role of inpatient hospitalization

-When your youth or young adult is in crisis (such as having a harder time staying safe) it is important to follow what the treatment team recommends.
-A short stay in hospital may take care of a safety concern, but outpatient treatment, over time, is most effective.
-It is important to remember that long stays in hospital can make BDP worse.
-It is also important to talk with the treatment team, and to develop a good safety plan before a crisis so that you and your family have a good care plan.
+When your child is in crisis (such as having a hard time staying safe) it is important to follow what the treatment team recommends.
+A short stay in hospital may take care of a safety concern, but outpatient treatment is most effective over time.
+Long stays in hospital can make BPD worse.
+Talk with your child's treatment team and develop a good safety plan to prepare for a crisis.

 Where to from here?

 • Talk to your doctor.
-They can decide if you need specialized services like a psychiatrist, and help you with the referral.
+They can decide if you need specialized medical services, like a psychiatrist or pediatrician, and help you with the referral.

 • Get support and a mental health assessment from your local Child and Youth Mental Health team.
 Connect with your team at a walk-in intake clinic in your community.

 Looking for more information on this topic?
-Connect with a family peer support worker at the Kelty Centre to discover additional resources, learn more about support and treatment options, or just to find a listening ear.
+Connect with a Family Peer Support Worker at the Kelty Centre to discover additional resources, to learn more about support and treatment options, or just to find a listening ear.

 Where You Are Podcast